 - A decision support system for the higher authorities

 Providing services to the growing population is becoming increasingly difficult.
-GIS provides crucial planning input for infrastructure planning, land use planning, water distribution and planning, town development and planning.
-GIS assist and eligible for central assistance under the sub-mission Urban Infrastructure and Governance.
+GIS provides crucial planning input for infrastructure planning, land use planning, water distribution planning, town development and planning.
+GIS assist is eligible for central assistance under the sub-mission Urban Infrastructure and Governance.

 Objectives of the LMIS